 - No empty calories: Most often cookies are deemed off limits because of the large amount of processed white flour, sugar and butter in them!
 These cookies are made with almond flour, rich in vitamin E and lower in carbs, just enough butter/coconut oil and organic cane or coconut sugar.

 - Almond flour or almond meal: I use Kirkland almond flour.
-It can be pricey but Costco “fixes everything” and when I am not making these I am using the flour to make almond flour thumbprint, pb cookies, or snowball cookies.
+It can be pricey but Costco “fixes everything” or make almond flour at home with this easy tutorial.
 A few readers have reported successfully making these cookies with all of almond meal or most (75%) almond meal.
 So, I am pretty sure you can.
 Maybe, just maybe, the look will be a bit different.

 What is the difference between almond flour and almond meal?
 Almond flour is made from blanched peeled almonds and has a fine texture, almond meal on the other hand has a coarser texture as it is made from raw unpeeled almonds.